JAMA study: Women doctors face swarms of ’emotionally distressing’ personal attacks on social media

 - threats, including rape and death

-Sexual harassment was exceedingly common, with 1 in 6 female doctors reporting it on social media.
+Sexual harassment was exceedingly common, with one in six female doctors reporting it on social media.

 First author Tricia Pendergrast, a medical student at Northwestern University Feinberg School of Medicine, warns that this harassment is particularly damaging to women’s careers.